Smith scores 17 as UCLA beats Cal 50-40 - WHIZ News

+“When you can hold a team to 40 points it’s a good thing.
+We should’ve held them to a lot less than 40,” Smith said.
+“We gave them a lot of layups, offensive rebounds and second chance points.
+It was a decent defensive performance, but we could’ve done better.”

 It was one of the lowest scoring outings by a UCLA opponent in history.
-Oregon State twice had the fewest points ever at Pauley Pavilion scoring 35.
+Oregon State twice had the fewest points ever at Pauley Pavilion scoring 35 in 1966 and 2007.
 The Bears weren’t quite that inefficient but they were close.

 Cal (8-10, 2-3) remains winless on the road this season.